 Basil needs air circulation and does not like to dry out completely.
 Sunshine, warmth and definitely not being waterlogged are key for good basil growth

 The smaller the pot you grow basil in, the more often you will have to water it.
 A larger pot size for basil means that you will be water less often as the moisture stands more chance of being retained in the pots.
 The best pot to grow basil in is going to be one that both fits in the space that you have, looks nice and provides the right amount of growth space for your herb.

 The largest basil plants will grow to about 30-45 centimetres in height.
 If you want your plant to get more bushy (which is good for it), then you can be quite brutal in your trimming.

 Final Words on Growing Basil in Pots

 Basil is such a rewarding herb to grow – not only it is one of the easiest herbs to grow but its also one that we use on such a regular basis.
 Growing Basil saves us a lot of money – especially now that we’ve got used to using so much Basil in our recipes!
-Add to that growing Basil in pots makes it a whole lot easier to follow the sunlight around the house at different times of the year!
-Let us know how you get on growing Basil!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
+Add to that growing Basil in containers makes it a whole lot easier to follow the sunlight around the house at different times of the year!
+We hope that you’ve found these basil growing tips useful, please do let us know how you get on growing Basil!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..